ThorsteinSkaug/Project-5-FYS4150/README.md

 To obtain the plots in the folder ```Plot results``` simply run the main.cpp program with all the input files in the ```Input files``` folder and name the output files the same just without "\_input", and then run the ```plot.py``` file.
 Note that running ```plot.py``` might take a while because of the large .txt files.

+If you want to animate the results just run the ```animation.py``` file.
+Just change the name of the file used in the code and it will simulate the results.

+### Simulation of a system with 2 slits

 ![](animation_8.gif)